BrunaRihl/ZodiacPairs-Memory-Game/README.md

 # Features

-The game website consists of only one initial page that starts with a header, buttons to access information about the game rules and the zodiac constellations, play and replay buttons, as well as a game status bar that is activated only when the player presses the "play" button.
+The game website consists of only one initial page that starts with a header, buttons to access information about the game rules and the zodiac constellations, play and replay buttons, as well as a game stats bar that is activated only when the player presses the "play" button.
 At this point, the game board with the cards is displayed.
 Additionally, there are three modal windows: one for the rules, another for game information, and a final one that is displayed when the game concludes.

 ## Background